SystemSpace/Compendium/compendium.rst

 Has this happened in the past with previous reboots of our System?
   We've had to reboot Life many times, but this is the first time we unlink.

+Were prior civilizations like the Romans capable of registering for the Project, or does it require the internet?
+  They couldn't have been capable of crossing over to LFE, but it's a possibility that they could have found out about it.

 How are you able to acquire more registration slots?
   I have to ask RISEN for more.